simbrain/simbraindocs/src/docs/simulations/index.md

 Sometimes after `addModels` in kotlin `.?join()` is useful to wait to make sure things are done before moving on.

+## Adding docs

+[Document viewers](../utilities/docviewer) can be added using [multiline string literals](https://kotlinlang.org/docs/java-to-kotlin-idioms-strings.html#use-multiline-strings).
+The document can be fine tuned directly in the doc viewer in the gui, and then the markdown text can be copy-pasted into the simulation using `docViewer = addDocViewer(name, text)`,  An example is in `projectionSim.k`

 ## Custom update Actions